-Let’s take a look at the algorithms available.
+Let’s take a look at some of the social network analysis measures and algorithms available.

 Nodes with a high betweenness centrality score are the ones that most frequently act as ‘bridges’ between other nodes.
 They form the shortest pathways of communication within the network.